Polybutylene succinate (PBS)

 PBS can be used in medical applications such as biodegradable sutures, drug delivery systems and tissue engineering templates.

-PBS-based materials can be used in automotive applications such as interior components, trim parts and under-hood components.
+PBS-based materials can be used in automotive applications such as interior components, trim parts and under-the-hood components.

 Agriculture:

-PBS can be used in agricultural applications such as mulch films, agricultural netting and biodegradable pots for seedlings.
+PBS can be used in agricultural applications such as mulch films, agricultural nets and biodegradable pots for seedlings.

-Overall, polybutylene succinate (PBS) offers a promising alternative to conventional petroleum-based plastics in various applications, especially where biodegradability and environmental sustainability are important.
+Overall, polybutylene succinate (PBS) offers a promising alternative to conventional petroleum-based plastics in various applications, especially where biodegradability and environmental compatibility play an important role.

 PBS GRADES:

-Corvay Specialty Chemicals has PBS in various specifications for different applications in its portfolio to offer customized solutions to its customers:
+Corvay Specialty Chemicals has PBS in various specifications for different applications in its portfolio in order to be able to offer its customers customized solutions:

 • Injection molding